 - If asymptomatic, the roommate should seek an Exit test at one of the four surveillance testing sites on campus or get a PCR test at another provider.

 If the roommate tests positive, he or she should contact Student Health, wear a well-fitted mask and isolate for a minimum of five days before returning to work or class and continuing to wear a mask for another five days.
-Roommates living on campus who test negative and are considered medically high-risk may be relocated to alternative housing upon request.
+Roommates living on campus who test negative and are considered medically high-risk may be relocated to alternative housing upon request (roommate’s positive test must be conducted at or reported to Student Health).

 Can a medically high-risk roommate be moved to alternative housing before receiving a negative test result?